One of the features of the tour is riding a camel out into the desert and camping overnight.

 Nan's mother Jiang.
 They both live in London though they came from Beijing back in 1989.

 A photo of your hero on Biter.
 Taken by Bruce.

 The saddle on Jennifer's camel slipped and she started to fall forward down the camel's neck.
 Fortunately she was not injured.

 She retired gracefully to the cart and I don't blame her.

 The camels also carry the food supplies for the evening.

 After about 90 minutes, we reached the camp site and it felt good to get off.
 This was Biter.

 The sand dunes only come into view at the end of the ride.

 The wind break which sheltered our camp beds.

 The beds.
-My overnight bag which basically contained a jacket, water, a lead lamp and a roll of toilet paper.
+My overnight bag which contained a jacket, water, head lamp and a roll of toilet paper.